Configure via EJBCA Cloud Configuration Wizard in Azure

 Key Vault Client Secret | The client secret of the Azure Application User allowed to access the Key Vault. |

-Key Vault Application Client ID | The Client-ID of the Azure Application User configured to access the Key Vault.
-For more information see the EJBCA Cloud Azure Key Vault Integration Guide. |
+Key Vault Application Client ID | The Client-ID of the Azure Application User configured to access the Key Vault, see EJBCA Cloud Azure Key Vault Integration Guide. |

 Key Vault Type | Either Premium or Standard depending on the type of Key Vault EJBCA Cloud will be configured to connect to. |